katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Modify the liveness probe in the nginx pod so it starts after 5 seconds and probes every 10 seconds.
+<b>Modify the liveness probe in the nginx pod so it starts after 5 seconds and probes every 10 seconds.</b>
 </summary>
 Add the <i>spec.containers.livenessProbe.initialDelaySeconds and .periodSeconds </i>values: